 - Delivers true pull force to the end of a CT string.

 - Prevents damage to other BHA components including sensitive production logging tools.

 - Gripper assemblies positively anchor to both cased and openhole wellbores to deliver 100% of available pull force.

 - Operates in high debris environments, soft and hard formations.

 How It Works

-The Tractor consists of two gripper and piston assemblies – one on the front and one at the back.
-A control unit, positioned between the assemblies, diverts fluid to each assembly in a synchronized manner.
-Operation is simple and uses procedures and controls that are already familiar to a CT operator.
-To start the Tractor, the operator increases fluid flow until the pressure to the Tractor exceeds a predetermined set point.
+The Tractor consists of gripper and piston assemblies.
+A control unit diverts fluid to each assembly in a synchronized manner.
+Operation is simple and uses procedures and controls that are familiar to a CT operator.
+To start the Tractor, the operator increases fluid flow until the differential pressure at the Tractor exceeds a predetermined set point.

-Pressurized fluid is distributed to the forward gripper, which causes it to expand and engage the wellbore.
+Pressurized fluid is distributed to the gripper, which causes it to expand and engage the wellbore.
 A piston is activated and drives the Tractor forward, pulling the coiled tubing and pushing the downhole equipment ahead of it.
-This sequence is then repeated, activating the second assembly.
-(One assembly engages as the other disengages.)
-The resulting motion is similar to that of an inchworm, providing continuous forward movement without damaging the casing or formation.
+At end of stroke, the gripper disengages and the piston resets.
+This sequence is repeated over and over.
+The resulting motion is similar to that of an inchworm, providing forward movement without damaging the casing or formation.
 The Tractor will travel at the maximum speed with the maximum pulling force possible for the available differential pressure.
 The rate of advancement down the wellbore is controlled by the rate of feed from the coiled tubing injector.